February 3rd 2017

 SOUTH LIVERPOOL PHOTOGRAPHIC SOCIETY

-Notes for Guidance for the SLPS Annual Competitions (Print & DPI) To be read in conjunction with Competition Rules in the Syllabus and instructions on the Entry Form
+Notes for Guidance for the SLPS Annual Competitions (Print & DPI) To be read in conjunction with Competition Rules in the instructions on the Entry Form

 2017 Annual Print Competition

 To be able to manage the number of prints that we are affectively able to cope with, the maximum number a member may enter is 10 which is a reduction of two.
 You can still only enter a maximum of 4 images in any section.

 File naming information is on the entry form

 This competition saw the biggest changes whereby the maximum number of images a member can enter has been increased from 6 to 10.
 Furthermore it had been decided to introduce exactly the same sections as apply to the Annual Print Competition.
 So that there are now 6 sections and members can enter a maximum of 4 images in any section with an overall entry total of 10 images.

 File naming information is on the entry form.

 Sections 1 & 2 PICTORIAL & ILLUSTRATIVE

 Possibly the most difficult to understand.
 A subject would be pictorial in its approach where the use of lighting helps to create drama, mood and atmosphere etc. In respect of an Illustrative approach this would include an image recording something being done, for example this would include people carrying out their work.
 Sport and Photo Journalism etc. Still life would also be included in this category.
 To do well the emphasis primarily should be Pictorial or Illustrative or even better an image combining the two qualities.